XeroAPI/Xero-Net/README.md

 * [Authenticators] (#authenticators)
 * [Token Stores] (#token-stores)
 * [Serialization] (#serialization)
+* [Usage] (#usage)
 * [Acknowledgements] (#acknowledgements)
 * [License] (#license)

+## Installation

+There are 2 ways to install this library:

+1. Download the source code from github and compile yourself: **https://github.com/XeroAPI/Xero-Net**
+2. Download directly into Visual Studio using the NuGet powershell command: **PM&gt; Install-Package Xero.API.SDK**

 ## What is supported?
 ### Core